Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 9. Borax – For Fungal Infections In The Mouth (Oral Thrush)

-Borax is a chief medicine to treat fungal / yeast infections that occur in the mouth.
+Borax is the main medicine to treat fungal/yeast infections that occur in the mouth.
 Signs and symptoms to look for to its use are whitish patchy growths in the mouth and tongue that are tender and sore, along with redness in the mouth.
-Besides, bitter taste and dry mouth attends to it.
+Besides, bitter taste and dry mouth attend to it.

 10. Pulsatilla – For Vaginal Candidiasis

 Pulsatilla is a natural medicine for treating fungal infections in vagina – vaginal candidiasis.
-This medicine is used when there occurs thick white, milky or cream like vaginal discharge.
-The discharge cause burning and irritation in vagina.
-Itching is also felt in vagina.
+This medicine is used when there occurs thick white, milky or cream-like vaginal discharge.
+The discharge cause burning and irritation in the vagina.
+Itching is also felt in the vagina.
 The discharge gets worse after menses.

 Causes Behind Fungal Infections